CNMAT/OpenSoundControl.org/README.md

 * Simple, lightweight open-source toolchain; not tied to any "heavy" infrastructure such as Drupal.
 * Designed for long-term maintainability with potentially infrequent updates
+* Imposes some limits on markdown use to make the scripts easier to implement.